top of page

 My painting practice centers on lacquer that I prepare myself and apply in successive layers on rigid supports.

-The surface becomes a space of slow emergence: the material stretches, retracts, polishes itself, becomes troubled.
+Through this slow process, the surface becomes a space of emergence: the material stretches, retracts, polishes itself, becomes troubled.
 Light moves through the depth of the layers, sliding across glossy areas and sinking into matte ones.
-Each panel is the result of long duration, a dialogue between opacity and transparency, between control and accident.

 bottom of page